BI-Beacon/docs/docs/setup.rst

           3. Move the BI-Beacon far away from the router

-          When you plug it in again, BI-Beacon will try to connect and fail, and then go into setup mode again, see setup steps above.
+          When you plug it in again, BI-Beacon will try to connect and fail.
+It will then go into setup mode again.

 Setup BI-Beacon via USB
 =======================

-You can also setup a BI-Beacon using a USB data cable, however requires that you are on a Linux machine with a user in the dialout group.
+You can also setup a BI-Beacon using a USB data cable, however this requires that you are on a Linux machine with a user in the `dialout` usergroup.

 Clone the cli repo (see :ref:`ref_repositories`).